 Yes.
-Many of the top life insurers in the United States extend coverage to people with diabetes, some at more affordable rates than others.
+Many of the top life insurers in the United States extend coverage to people with diabetes.

 While not every life insurance company weighs diabetes the same way in underwriting, you’ll likely pay a higher premium than a person who doesn’t have it.
 This is because diabetes puts you at risk for other health complications, and insurers need to compensate for that to protect their bottom line.
 But you might be able to access lower rates if you can show you’re taking action to control and treat your condition.

 What about gestational diabetes?

 If you’re diagnosed with gestational diabetes, you may want to wait until after your condition subsides before applying for life insurance.
 But keep in mind that it can still affect your life insurance premiums after it goes away, though generally not as much.

-Insurance underwriters evaluate diabetes along with most of the same health and lifestyle factors they use to evaluate any applicant.
+Insurers assess diabetes along with most of the same health and lifestyle factors they use to evaluate any applicant.
 If you have diabetes, your insurer will pay closer attention to these factors:

 - Your age at diagnosis.
 Generally, the longer you’ve had diabetes, the more likely you’ll suffer complications later in life.
 A person diagnosed with adult-onset diabetes might pay a lower premium than somebody who was diagnosed in childhood.

 - Your family medical history.
 An underwriter will look at more than just your family’s history with diabetes.
 Type 2 diabetes, for instance, carries a higher genetic risk for renal and cardiovascular disease.
 If you have a poor family health history, you can expect to pay more for coverage.